 The default USB policy does not allow these devices, because one of them might be providing the connection to the virtual desktop itself.

-Human Interface Devices (Class 03)
+• Human Interface Devices (Class 03)

 Includes a wide variety of both input and output devices.
-Typical Human Interface Devices (HIDs) are keyboards, mice, pointing devices, graphic tablets, sensors, game controllers, buttons, and control functions.
+Typical Human Interface Devices (HIDs) are the following: